• Skip to primary navigation

 • Nominees should be a literary person (poet, dramatist, novelist, historian, journalist, writer, etc.).

-• Nominees must, if he/she doesn’t meet the conditions of birth and residence, be associated primarily with New England through his/her work.
+• Nominees must, if they do not meet the conditions of birth and residence, be associated primarily with New England through their work.

 • The award is based on the full body of the nominee’s work.